On the contributions of extragalactic CO emission lines to ground-based CMB observations: Results: angular power spectra of CO emission

-for the $90\times 150$ GHz and $90\times 220$ GHz cross correlations, respectively.
+Having characterized the frequency dependence of the auto and cross-spectra of CO emission in ground-based CMB experiments, we now examine the amplitude of power spectra at differing frequency channels.
+The cross-frequency spectrum is a complementary probe of CMB extragalactic foregrounds: signals which have a large autocorrelation in one channel can have significantly lowered cross-correlation with another channel, since components such as radio galaxy counts or CIB intensity scale with frequency but in an opposite fashion.
+In addition, detector-specific noise, which can be prominent in auto-correlations, is not present in cross-correlations.
+We measure these cross-frequency spectra with aggregate maps of CO emission and CIB emission for the three bandpasses considered in this work.
+These are shown in Fig.~\ref{fig:crossnu}.
+We observe the CIB cross-frequency spectrum is always dominant relative to any correlation involving just CO lines, {and the low-high CO$\times$CIB cross-correlation (where CO emission comes from the lower frequency map and CIB from the higher frequency map) is the second highest component}.
+Specifically, we find for our fiducial model that { } for the $90\times 150$ GHz and $90\times 220$ GHz cross correlations, respectively.
 In the SPT analysis presented in Ref.~\cite{Reichardt_2021}, the dominant contribution to cross-frequency spectra involving the 90 GHz band was CIB contamination.
-Given that our fiducial model for CO emission at 90 GHz correlates with the CIB to have an amplitude nearly as high as that of the CIB auto, we conclude that the CO cross-correlation is particularly important in cross-frequency analyses.
+Given that our fiducial model for CO emission at 90 GHz correlates with the CIB to {be an appreciable fraction of the CIB auto}, we conclude that the CO cross-correlation is particularly important in cross-frequency analyses.
 The cross-frequency spectrum is particularly interesting if we also consider how uncertainties in CO luminosity functions impact this cross-correlation.
 The bands in Fig.~\ref{fig:crossnu} denote the variation from the ``steep'' to the ``shallow'' luminosity functions.
-We see that the shallow scenario leads to CO$_1$ $\times$ CIB$_2$ correlations that are larger in amplitude than the fiducial \agora ${\rm CIB}_1 \times {\rm CIB}_2$ component.
 An analysis of cross-frequency small-scale CMB secondaries that includes the templates of CO emission should be particularly sensitive to this amplitude.
 As a heuristic guide for how sensitive current (and future) cross-frequency measurements will be to these components, we also plot the 1-$\sigma$ uncertainties measured from Ref.~\cite{Reichardt_2021} for similar bandpasses as those considered in this work.
-We see that the cross-frequency spectra are measured at exquisite precision, and even components such as the CO$_1 \times$CO$_2$ correlation for $90 \times 150$ GHz appear to be significant compared to measured uncertainties.
+We see that the cross-frequency spectra are measured at exquisite precision, and even components such as the {CIB$_1 \times$CO$_2$ correlation for $90 \times 150$ GHz appear to be comparable to measured uncertainties}.
 Given the relevance of cross-frequency correlations for template-based analyses and component-separation techniques, we conclude that contributions from CO should be considered to avoid suboptimal or even biased results.
 The amplitude of this cross-correlation is driven by the $J=4\to 3$ transition and in particular the high-$L$ tail measured by Ref.~\cite{Boogaard:2023whs} -- around 45\% of the total ${\rm CO}_1 \times {\rm CIB}_2$ amplitude for $\nu_1 = 90,\,\nu_2=150$ GHz comes from this particular transition.
-However, even the $J=3\to2$ and $J=5\to4$ transitions in the fiducial scenario possess amplitudes of $D_{\ell = 3000} \sim \{0.9, 0.5\} \mu {\rm K}^2$ respectively which are of similar amplitude to the SPT 1-$\sigma$ bandpass for this frequency combination.